-‘Lara ar Strae’, an audio story for children written by Miriam, will be released in coming weeks as part of Scéalta Super Paua and Axis as Gaeilge.
+‘Lara ar Strae’, an audio story for children written by Miriam, was recently released as part of Scéalta Super Paua, supported by the Axis Ballymun.

 Miriam Needham is a Lecoq-trained actor, writer, and theatre-maker.

 In 2019 she premiered her first full-length solo show at the Dublin Fringe Festival, ‘Compostela’, which was developed as partof a Short Theatre Artist Residency at the Hawk’s Well Theatre, and supported by Fishamble’s New Play Clinic and the Dublin Fringe Lab.

 With Blue Raincoat Theatre Company, Miriam has performed in The Schooldays of Thaddeus K, Alice in Wonderland, and Play.
 Other acting work includes The Big Wall (Hawk’s Well), Bláth (Branar), Mise (Branar), and Macbeth (Offstage/Shakepeare & Company, Paris).

 Previous writing work includes Leathanach Bán (First Fortnight 2018), Rise & Repeal (online comedy short), Pinhole (Moving Bodies Festival 2016), and comedy sketches with Mumbro Top, which were performed at Oireachtas na Gaeilge, Electric Picnic, and Culture Night.

 Miriam also works regularly as a voice-over artist, and can be heard as ‘Owelette’ on PJ Masks, and ‘Dot’ on ‘DOT’, both on TG4.